wordofwarning/wordofwarning.org/current/2024-emergency/evening/index.md

 <hr>
 **Mi Otra Hermana** · *My Other Sister*

 One woman from the North & one woman from the South.
 One table at the centre.<br>This piece is an exploration of cultural identities caught in the crosshairs.
 Different childhoods, music, and climates are the sparks that fuse them together as they shake the inherited conflict of their countries.
-This piece is a result of what happens when they meet & navigate their differences in a new city.
+This piece is a result of what happens when they meet and navigate their differences in a new city.

 Lauren Greer is a Northern Irish, working-class artist currently residing in Manchester.
-She is a theatre-maker, writer, collaborator, and creative learning practitioner; with a deep belief in the transformative power of the arts as an educational tool, her practice is heavily influenced by Live Art frameworks & autobiographical experience.<br>Silvana Zuluaga is a Colombian theatre maker whose artistic practice is focused on the actor's training and its potential for creation & research, currently exploring how the female body can serve as a vehicle to shine a light on Latin American culture.
+She is a theatre maker, writer, collaborator, creative learning practitioner; with a deep belief in the transformative power of the arts as an educational tool, her practice is heavily influenced by Live Art frameworks & autobiographical experience.<br>Silvana Zuluaga is a Colombian theatre maker whose artistic practice is focused on the actor's training and its potential for creation & research, currently exploring how the female body can serve as a vehicle to shine a light on Latin American culture.

 <a href="https://msha.ke/laurengreerperformanceartist" target="_blank">msha.ke/laurengreerperformanceartist</a> · Insta <a href="https://instagram.com/_i_am_lauren_g_" target="_blank">@\_i\_am\_lauren\_g\_</a> · X <a href="https://x.com/_i_am_lauren_g_" target="_blank">@\_i\_am\_lauren\_g\_</a>
 <hr>